kwj/AoC2023/day_05/README.md

 julia> include("d05.jl")
 ```

-### Run each solver with the name of the puzzle data file as an argument.
+### Run each solver with the name of the puzzle data file as an argument

 *Part one*